Public school (United Kingdom): Definition

 There is no single or absolute definition of public school, and the use of the term has varied over time and according to context.
 The starting point was the contrast between a public school and private teaching (eg., provided by a hired tutor).

 In England and Wales schools that are called public schools are not funded from public taxation: schools that are so funded are generally termed "state schools".

 Sydney Smith in an 1810 article published in The Edinburgh Review suggested the following:

-By a public school, we mean an endowed place of education of old standing, to which the sons of gentlemen resort in considerable numbers, and where they continue to reside, from eight or nine, to eighteen years of age.
-We do not give this as a definition which would have satisfied Porphyry or Duns-Scotus, but as one sufficiently accurate for our purpose.
-The characteristic features of these schools are, their antiquity, the numbers, and the ages of the young people who are educated at them ....
+By a public school, we mean an endowed place of education of old standing, to which the sons of gentlemen resort in considerable numbers, and where they continue to reside, from eight or nine, to eighteen years of age ...
+The characteristic features of these schools are, their antiquity, the numbers, and the ages of the young people who are educated at them.

-Arthur Leach, in his History of Winchester College (1899), stated: "The only working definition of a Public School...is that it is an aristocratic or plutocratic school which is wholly or almost wholly a Boarding School, is under some form of more or less public control, and is ... non-local".
-Edward C. Mack in 1938 proposed the simple definition of "a non-local endowed boarding school for the upper classes".

-Vivian Ogilvie in The English Public School (1957) suggests five "characteristics commonly associated with a public school" (while allowing that these are not absolute or definitive):
+Arthur Leach stated in his 1899 History of Winchester College: "The only working definition of a Public School ... is that it is an aristocratic or plutocratic school which is wholly or almost wholly a Boarding School, is under some form of more or less public control, and is ... non-local".
+Edward C. Mack defined a public school in 1938 as "a non-local endowed boarding school for the upper classes".
+Vivian Ogilvie in the 1957 The English Public School similarly suggests five "characteristics commonly associated with a public school":

 it is a class school, catering for a well-to-do clientèle; it is expensive; it is non-local; it is a predominantly boarding school; it is independent of the State and of local government, yet it is not privately owned or run for profit.